mbwilson10/WebsiteAttempt3/content/home/experience.md

   location = "Alabama"
   date_start = "2017-05-01"
   date_end = "2017-08-01"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """-Took inventory of essential invetory and then used a system known as costpoint to pinpoint average costs"""

 +++